Green Chile Chicken Enchilada Pasta is made all in one pan for easy clean up! Chicken, pasta and green chiles in a creamy, cheesy sauce.

 Like all of my one pot meals, this pasta is a quick and easy option for busy weeknights, and it makes a great Sunday supper too.
 Served with a salad on the side, it’s a hearty meal that will quickly become a family favorite.

 Start by sauteing the onions then adding diced chicken breasts and garlic.
 When you dice up the chicken, be sure to cut it into large chunks.
 Smaller pieces tend to cook too fast and dry out quickly.
 The chicken doesn’t need to be cooked through at this point because it will continue cooking in the sauce.

 Next add the rest of the ingredients, except the cheeses.
 Stir it all up and bring it to a boil.
 Cover that baby up and simmer over low heat for about 20 minutes.

 Once that twenty minutes is up, lift the lid and see that the sauce has reduced down and the pasta is tender.
-Stir in the cream cheese, then sprinkle with jack cheese.
+Stir in the cream cheese, then sprinkle with Monterey Jack cheese.
 Cover it back up so the cheeses can melt and create a fantastically spicy, creamy sauce.

 Store: Place cooled leftovers in an airtight container and keep refrigerated.
 Enjoy within 3-4 days.

 Freeze: You could also free the pasta for up to 3 months.
 Thaw before reheating.
 Keep in mind that creamy sauces can break down in the freezing process and may not taste as good when reheated.

 Reheat: Reheat leftovers in the microwave for 60-90 seconds, stirring once halfway through.

 Let us know how it was by leaving a review or sharing on Instagram with the tag #yellowblissroad